Mount Indefatigable

 Mount Indefatigable is a 2670 m mountain summit located in Peter Lougheed Provincial Park in the Canadian Rockies of Alberta, Canada.
 The peak is visible from Alberta Highway 40, and the Kananaskis Lakes area.
-Mount Indefatigable's nearest higher neighbor is Mount Invincible, 1.8 km to the northwest.
+Mount Indefatigable's nearest higher neighbour is Mount Invincible, 1.8 km to the northwest.

 Like so many of the mountains in Kananaskis Country, Mount Indefatigable received its name from the persons and ships involved in the 1916 Battle of Jutland, the only major sea battle of the First World War.

 History

-Mount Indefatigable was named in 1917 for HMS Indefatigable, a British battlecruiser that sank during the Battle of Jutland in World War I. The mountain's name was officially adopted in 1922 by the Geographical Names Board of Canada.
+Mount Indefatigable was named in 1917 for HMS Indefatigable, a British battlecruiser that sank during the Battle of Jutland in World War I. The mountain's toponym was officially adopted in 1922 by the Geographical Names Board of Canada.

 The first ascent of the peak was made in 1901 by Walter D. Wilcox.

 In 2005, the popular trail to the summit of Mount Indefatigable was decommissioned to protect prime grizzly bear habitat.
 Though the unmaintained trail still exists, travel is discouraged by Alberta Parks.